-We do everything with sincerity.
+We love both active and passive leisure and we do everything with sincerity.
 Whether it’s on bustling city streets or at a festival in the woods, on a hike through the wetlands or on a race track, in the basket of a hot air balloon or under the sails of a boat, at the seaside or in a tiny village, according to tradition or something completely new, we dive into it head first, racing, competing, and sometimes trying to prove to ourselves and others just how strong we actually are.
-Join us – there’s a lot of things to do in Lithuania!
+Join us!
+Entertainment in Lithuania is waiting for you – there’s a lot of things to do here!

 We’re easy to reach, since we’re in the middle of Europe.
+Forget all the worries and enjoy a pleasant time in Lithuania - entertainment in the city will meet the needs of every visitor.
 Our cities have more than just fantastic architectural treasures – they also have concert halls and cinemas located on narrow little streets and in hipster lofts, and numerous nightclubs and places where there is no shortage of action, day or night.